Skip to content

 Answer: Devon Park in Oklahoma City.

-116. Which cities will host soccer at LA 2028?
+116. Which cities will host football (soccer) at LA 2028?
 (Hard)

 Answer: Flag football.

-119. What new rowing sport debuts at LA 2028?
+119. What new rowing discipline debuts at LA 2028?
 (Medium)

-Answer: Coastal Rowing.
+Answer: Coastal rowing beach sprints.

-121. How many countries are set to compete at LA 2028?
+121. How many athletes are set to compete at LA 2028?
 (Medium)

 122. Where is the LA 2028 athletes’ village located?
 (Medium)